jonshiach/graphics-notes/_pages/03_textures.md

 };
 ```

-Compile and run the program and you should be presented with the more realistic image in {numref}`texture-rectangle-figure`.
+Compile and run the program, and you should be presented with the more realistic image in {numref}`texture-rectangle-figure`.

 ```{figure} ../_images/03_texture_rectangle.png
 :width: 500